 The structural fragility based on the capacity spectrum method is estimated employing the efficient Bayesian method described above based on the structural performance parameter for a set of 20 Monte Carlo (MC) realizations of the structural model.
 These realizations take into account the uncertainties in the material properties and the structural defects.
-The probability distributions for the uncertain parameters are updated according to the increasing knowledge levels KL0, KL1, KL2 and KL3.
+The probability distributions for the uncertain parameters are updated according to the increasing knowledge levels KLo, KL1, KL2 and KL3.
 As stated before, these knowledge levels are achieved based on the EC8 specifications tabulated in Table 1.
 Thus, for each knowledge level, the 20 realizations of the structural model are generated from the (updated) probability distributions corresponding to the KL's and based on the results of tests and inspections.
 Since the results of tests and inspections available for the structure in question did not exactly match the EC8 criteria, the test results used herein are simulated assuming that all the inspections performed verify the original design values.
 Figure 6 demonstrates the robust fragility curves (the probability of failure for a given value of Y) obtained using Equations 5, 7 and 8 for knowledge levels KL1, KL2 and KL3.
-The fragility curves in grey for each knowledge level illustrate the corresponding robust fragility plus its standard deviation.
+The fragility curves in grey for each knowledge level illustrate the corresponding robust fragility plus its standard deviation the structure does not verify the SAF-FEMA criteria in Equation 1 in none of the knowledge levels.
+That is, because the median $\eta_Y$ is already greater than unity.
+Figure 7 shows the robust fragility curves for each knowledge level together with the approximate fragility curves developed based on the code-specified method plotted in grey.
+It can be observed that while the code-based fragility curves remain distinct and with the same dispersion, the robust fragility curves get closer and have smaller dispersion as the knowledge levels rises.

-Figure 6 The structural fragility curves for the knowledge levels KL_0 , KL_1 , KL_2 and KL_3 .
+Figure 6 The structural fragility curves for the knowledge levels $KL_0$ , $KL_1$ , $KL_2$ and $KL_3$ .